D-E-F-E-A-T/python30days/README.md

 # Python_in_30_days

-This repo is created to help to  learn python in 30days
+This repository  is created to help to  learn python in 30days for beginners.
+This repository is updated on day to day basis
 <br>